Cutibacterium (ex.Propionibacterium) species

 • Propionibacterium (amended description of the genus)

-• Fun Fact: related P. freudenreichii is responsible for both flavor and the characteristic holes during Swiss cheese manufacture.
+• Fun Fact: P. freudenreichii is responsible for flavor and characteristic holes during Swiss cheese manufacture.

 • C. acnes antimicrobial resistance:

-• Information mainly gleaned from isolates in refractory cases of acne vulgaris, so correlation with the much less common systemic or deep infections are unclear.
+• Information is mainly gleaned from isolates in refractory cases of acne vulgaris, so the correlation with the much less common systemic or deep infections is unclear.

 There's more to see -- the rest of this topic is available only to subscribers.